japila-books/apache-spark-internals/docs/storage/BlockDataManager.md

   classTag: ClassTag[_]): Boolean
 ----

-Stores (_puts_) a block data (as a xref:network:ManagedBuffer.adoc[]) for the given xref:storage:BlockId.adoc[].
+Stores (_puts_) a block data (as a network:ManagedBuffer.md[]) for the given storage:BlockId.md[].
 Returns `true` when completed successfully or `false` when failed.

-Used when NettyBlockRpcServer is requested to xref:storage:NettyBlockRpcServer.adoc#UploadBlock[handle an UploadBlock message]
+Used when NettyBlockRpcServer is requested to storage:NettyBlockRpcServer.md#UploadBlock[handle an UploadBlock message]

 === [[putBlockDataAsStream]] putBlockDataAsStream